civicrm/civicrm-dev-docs/docs/framework/region.md

   ));
 }
 ```

-For more complext formats perhaps needing to use a custom smarty template they can do the following:
+For more complex formats (perhaps needing to use a custom smarty) template they can do the following:

 ```php
 if (rand(1,100) <= 5) {